radu-dumitru/notes/arch.md

 `sudo vim /etc/pacman.conf`

+You need to find this:

+#[multilib]
+#Include = /etc/pacman.d/mirrorlist

+Remove the # to uncomment them

 [multilib]
-Include = /etc/pacman.d/mirrorlist - remove #
+Include = /etc/pacman.d/mirrorlist

+Update the package database: `sudo pacman -Syu`

 ### Install the NVIDIA 470xx Driver Packages from the AUR